 For many, the pandemic likely acted as a good reason to prioritise health and well-being.
 But the ongoing prioritisation of well-being beyond the pandemic—like digital—supports the presence of much bigger, longer-term trends.

 As the focus shifts from a pandemic to economic uncertainty, it remains a moment of reflection for many.
 The preference for home-centricity has settled in, as has spending on the home and online.
 At the same time, economic realities mean fewer people feel they’re living more to enjoy today rather than working harder to get ahead.
 Yet, Americans are increasingly focused on experiences both individually through well-being and collectively through more in-person activities.

-As more people reevaluate what a better life might mean, consumer businesses will likely increasingly serve customers whose lifestyles and buying behaviors realign to their evolving priorities or values.
+As more people reevaluate what a better life might mean, consumer businesses will likely increasingly serve customers whose lifestyles and buying behaviours realign to their evolving priorities or values.
 Consumer businesses should proactively consider how their organizations can be more purpose-driven in ways that meet customers and employees alike on where their values and priorities are.
 The past year has proven that as consumers and employees evolve, consumer businesses should remain agile.